bbaga/github-scheduled-reminder-app/docs/sources.md

 ```

 ### Author-filter
-This filter will remove the PRs and Issues based on the author's login name.
+This filter will remove the PRs and Issues that are not authored by one of the included authors.

 ```yaml
 filters: